AY2526S1-CS2103T-F15b-1/tp/docs/UserGuide.md

 title: User Guide
 ---

-InsuraBook is a **desktop app for insurance agents managing clients' contacts**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+InsuraBook is a **desktop app for insurance agents managing clients' contacts**.
 We assume you type really fast and prefer a CLI for speed, but still want a GUI to see your data.
 No prior programming knowledge is needed, although you ought to be comfortable installing Java and running a `.jar` file from a terminal.